 State Government requirements restrict the maximum amount of Section 7.11 developer contributions that can be levied and the types of infrastructure and facilities that can be funded through the developer contributions system.
 In accordance with a Ministerial Direction effective from 16 September 2010, contributions levied on residential development are capped to \$20,000 per dwelling or lot created.
 This cap has not been subject to indexation since its inception, representing a decline in real terms.
-The cap, combined with the financial pressures associated with rate pegging, significantly constrain the City's ability to fund its capital program.
-As a result of the contributions cap, it is currently anticipated that a new Section 7.11 plan would not significantly alter existing contributions rates for most new dwellings.

-Image 14: City of Sydney Creative Studios at Bathurst Street
+Image 15: City of Sydney Creative Studios at Bathurst Street (delivered under a VPA)